sriramks85/Hangman-Solver/README.md

 Hangman---Hulu
 ==============

-Created an AI in Java to solve any Hangman game within 3 errors for Hulu's Programming Challenge.
+Created an AI in Java to solve any Hangman game within 3 errors.

-Parsed mystery words from Hulu's designated website, then ran an algorithm with the alphabet frequencies of a large dictionary to determine the best guess.
+Parsed mystery words from designated website, then ran an algorithm with the alphabet frequencies of a large dictionary to determine the best guess.